xiang1103/SOAR_Research/README.md

 # Funding Sources
 I completed my research through the Summer Opportunity For Academic Research (SOAR) program (I'm the 2nd cohort of the program).
-I was fortunate to be advised by Professor Yi Liu(Department of Applied Mathematics & Statistics; Department of Computer Science) and funded by [SUNY Research Foundation](https://www.rfsuny.org/).
+I was fortunate to be advised by Professor Yi Liu(Department of Applied Mathematics & Statistics; Department of Computer Science) and funded by [SUNY Research](https://www.rfsuny.org/).

+Hello